 The bigger problem: Four years ago, torrential rainfalls caused a mudslide in the small town of Altenroda, South of the Harz mountains in Saxony-Anhalt, Germany.
 Up to 100 litres of rain fell within a very short time, causing the slope above a riverbed to break away and shoot through the town as a mudslide.
 Property was damaged, but thankfully no one was hurt.

 An hour drive North, scientists from the Umweltforschungszentrum Leipzig are studying hydrological processes that lead to such extreme weather events, and how climate change may influence the interplay of atmosphere, soil and water.
-The scientists have equipped a 10,000 square meter patch of forest with sensors to measure a multitude of parameters, among these soil moisture, air temperature and precipitation.
-But sensor batteries run out and other mistakes happen, and Lennart Schmidt’s team needs to more or less manually weed through huge amounts of data to find them.
-In this challenge, you can help Lennart find a clever method to automatically flag suspicious and bad data points in measurements at Hohes Holz and - depending on just how clever your solution is - at many other observational sites.
+The team around Corinna Rebmann have equipped a 10,000 square meter patch of forest with sensors to measure a multitude of parameters, among these soil moisture, air temperature and precipitation.
+But sensor batteries run out and other mistakes happen, and the scientists need to to more or less manually weed through huge amounts of data to find them.
+In this challenge, you can help Lennart Schmidt find a clever method for Corinna to automatically flag suspicious and bad data points in measurements at Hohes Holz and - depending on just how clever your solution is - at many other observational sites.

 The data science challenge: The challenge is to develop a machine-learning model that performs automatic quality control of soil moisture and climate data from Hohes Holz.
 Quality control means assigning quality flags, i.e. "good", "suspicious" or "bad" to each of the data points and identifying erroneous values.
 The model should be able to reproduce the experts’ verdicts who have been flagging the data manually over the past few years.